bentomhall/nih-system/spells/SpellsQ-Z.md

 As a bonus action on your turn, you can move the weapon up to 20 feet and repeat the attack against a creature within 5 feet of it.

 The weapon can take whatever form you choose.
-Clerics of deities who are associated with a particular weapon (as St. Cuthbert is known for his mace and Thor for his hammer) make this spell’s effect resemble that weapon.

-**_Overcast._** When you cast this spell using a spell slot of 3rd level or higher, the damage increases by 1d8 for every two slot levels above 2nd.
+**_Overcast._** When you cast this spell using more than 3 AET, the damage increases by 1d8 for every three additional AET.

 ##### Stinking Cloud